The Science Behind Bōshi Nanofiber Skincare Technology

 Water insoluble particles that cannot be added to the polymer solution can be incorporated by placing them between the layers of nanofibers.

 There are several benefits to having a water-free formula.
 Many actives will break down in water and lose efficacy; this problem is eliminated with a water-free formula.
 The product is more concentrated as the many fillers traditionally added to cosmetic formulations (pH stabilizers, rheology modifiers, etc.) are no longer necessary.
 Preservatives are typically not required due to the extremely low water activity.
-Lastly, there are many sustainability benefits.
-Not only are you not using water and many other inactive ingredients in the product, which reduces the energy required to ship, the amount of packaging that is required will also be reduced.
-All of this helps to lower the carbon footprint for water-free products.
+Lastly, less energy will be required to ship the products, as they do not contain any water, which can compose up to 85% of typical creams or lotions.

 The main solvent we are using is water, so this has not been an issue.